yairm210/Unciv/docs/uniques.md

  - "Golden Age length increased by [amount]%" - Deprecated As of 3.18.17, replace with "[+amount]% Golden Age length"
  - "+[amount]% Defensive Strength for cities" - Deprecated As of 3.18.17, replace with "[+amount]% Strength for cities <when defending>"
  - "[amount]% Attacking Strength for cities" - Deprecated As of 3.18.17, replace with "[amount]% Strength for cities <when attacking>"
- - "+[amount]% attacking strength for cities with garrisoned units" - Deprecated As of 3.19.1, replace with "[amount]% Strength for garrisoned cities <when attacking>"
+ - "+[amount]% attacking strength for cities with garrisoned units" - Deprecated As of 3.19.1, replace with "[amount]% Strength for cities <with a garrison> <when attacking>"
  - "Melee units pay no movement cost to pillage" - Deprecated As of 3.18.17, replace with "No movement cost to pillage <for [Melee] units>"
  - "[mapUnitFilter] units gain [amount]% more Experience from combat" - Deprecated As of 3.18.12, replace with "[amount]% XP gained from combat <for [mapUnitFilter] units>"
  - "[amount]% maintenance costs for [mapUnitFilter] units" - Deprecated As of 3.18.14, replace with "[amount]% maintenance costs <for [mapUnitFilter] units>"